obto/wp-password-argon2i/README.md

 #### `wp_check_password`

 At its core, this function just calls `password_verify` instead of the default.
-However, it also checks if a user's password was *previously* hashed with the old MD5-based hasher and re-hashes it with bcrypt.
+However, it also checks if a user's password was *previously* hashed with the old MD5-based hasher and re-hashes it with argon2i.
 This means you can still install this plugin on an existing site and everything will work seamlessly.

 The `check_password` filter is available just like the default WP function.